 Inventing a nation and a religion

 El was the supreme deity of Israel and the goddess Asherah was his wife.1 Baal was also worshipped by the Israelites.
-Over time El became the generic word for god so the supreme deity of Israel became Yahweh.
+Over time El became the generic word for god and the supreme deity of Israel became named Yahweh or the One Who Was, Is And Will Be.
 Asherah then became Yahweh’s wife.
-When Israel and Judah became kingdoms, the kings were the head of the national religion of Yahweh.
+When Israel and Judah became kingdoms, the kings became the head of the national religion of Yahweh.
 The kings of Judah used this religion to exert their authority.
 Other kingdoms in the region also had national deities, for example Molek was the god of Ammon and the god of Moab was Chemosh.2

 Jews began to worship Yahweh alone after the advent of Zoroastrianism, the first major monotheist religion.
 The prophet Zoroaster believed in a good creator god and an opposite evil power.
 Zoroastrianism came to prominence around 600 BC in Persia and was widespread at the time the Jewish priests were compiling the Torah.
 Zoroastrianism exerted a great influence Judaism.
 Zoroastrianism included messiahs, free will, heaven and hell.
 Under the influence of Zoroastrianism some of the Greek philosophers around 400 BC also became monotheists.